-The school district will, with the assistance of its schools, provide materials and training to help parents work with their children to improve academic achievement, including literacy training and technology use, as appropriate, to foster parental involvement, by:
+The school district, with the assistance of individual schools, will provide materials and training to help parents work with their children to improve academic achievement, and use technology, as appropriate, to foster parental involvement

-- The parent facilitator, with guidance from the school principal and staff, planning activities to ensure parents have information to improve students' learning, ensure school success, and are aware of technology guidelines. - Schools having Parent Night events that promote parent participation in reading and math activities with their children. - Parents, to the extent practicable, understanding how the school plans to spend its portion of parent involvement money. - Encouraging parents to conference with their child's teacher. - K. Describe how it will educate teachers, specialized instructional support personnel, principals, other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.
+- The parent facilitator, with guidance from the school administrators and staff, will plan activities to ensure parents have information to improve students' learning, ensure school success, and are aware of technology guidelines. - Schools will have Parent Night events that promote parent participation in reading and math activities with their children. - Parents, to the extent practicable, will exhibit an understanding of how the school plans to spend its portion of parent involvement money. - Parents will be encouraged to participate in parent-teacher conferences. - K. Describe how it will educate teachers, specialized instructional support personnel, principals, other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.

 The district will train school parent facilitators, teachers, administration and other school staff on ways to reach out to, communicate with, and work with parents as equal partners to build ties between parents and the school at the beginning of each school year.
-At new teacher training, ways to effectively communicate with parents will be presented.
+At new hire orientation and new teacher trainings, ways to effectively communicate with parents will be presented.
 Resources and information about various parent engagement topics will be provided to schools and parents (parent/teacher resources).

 Each school will notify parents of the date and time of its Annual Title I Meeting and invite parents and families to attend.
-At the Meeting schools will provide information about the school's participation in the Title I program and what it means to be a Title I schoolwide program and the rights of parents under the Every Student Succeeds Act of 2015.
+At the Meeting, schools will provide information about the school's participation in the Title I program, what it means to be a Title I schoolwide program, and the rights of parents under the Every Student Succeeds Act of 2015.
 The schools will conduct parent meetings throughout the year at flexible times meeting parents' needs.